phonowell/genshin-impact-script/doc/en/feature.md

 # Features

-- Auto fishing and pick-up
+- Automatic fishing

+- Automatic pickup

-- Combat assistance with features such as skill cooldowns, one-click combat macros, and more
+- Combat assistance, including skill countdown, one-button combat macro, and other multiple functions

-- Key recording and replay
+- Key recording and replaying

-- Other features such as quick dialogue skipping, background muting, and more
+- Other multiple functions, such as fast skipping of plot, background mute, etc.